camdub/theocean-ui/README.md

     grunt server

-Which will build development versions of the application into the `build` folder and open the app in a web browser.
+Which will build development versions of the application into the `build` folder and start the app on `localhost:9001`.

 This application uses livereload and will automatically refresh the browser page when files are changed.